ncahill89/starter-academic/content/post/GP_Tutorial/index.md

 ## Packages

 Here's the packages you'll need if you want to continue.
-We'll also be using JAGS (Just Another Gibbs Sampler).
+We'll also be using JAGS (Just Another Gibbs Sampler) to fit the GP model.
 If you need to install JAGS you'll find it here <http://mcmc-jags.sourceforge.net>.

 ```{r, eval = FALSE}
 library(R2jags)